CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 The bulk of the importance sampling algorithm will be found as `Samplers::Sphere::Image` in `src/pathtracer/samplers.cpp`.
 You will need to implement the constructor, the inversion sampling function, and the PDF function, which returns the value of your PDF at a particular direction.

 Be sure your `Samplers::Sphere::Image::pdf()` function takes into account the fact that different elements of your computed `pdf_` take up different areas on the surface of the sphere (so need to be weighted differently).
+The closer a pixel to the top edge or the bottom edge of the image, the less area it takes up on the sphere.

 Or, to say that more verbosely: the PDF value that corresponds to a pixel in the HDR map should be multiplied by the Jacobian below before being returned by